FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 If DUT has no additional losses, 0.5% Trial Loss Ratio will be achieved at Relevant Lower Bound of 100.5025 Mfps.

-Reporting a throughput that exceeds the SUT’s verified hard limit is counter-intuitive.
-Accordingly, the RFC 2544 throughput metric should be generalized — rather than relying solely on the Relevant Lower Bound — to reflect realistic, limit-aware performance.
+Reporting a throughput that exceeds the SUT's verified hard limit is counter-intuitive.
+Accordingly, the RFC 2544 throughput metric should be generalized - rather than relying solely on the Relevant Lower Bound - to reflect realistic, limit-aware performance.

 {::comment}

-    [MK]: Edited.
+    MK: Edited.
 Above paragraph was not reading well.
 Following from MB105 I have updated it further to motivate generalization of throughput.

 {:/comment}

 MLRsearch defines one such generalization, the [Conditional Throughput](#conditional-throughput).
 It is the Trial Forwarding Rate from one of the Full-Length Trials